shubhenduanupamdutta/UltimateRust2-Intermediate/README.md

 You can also use `#[doc]` attributes to write documentation for items.
 This is useful when you want to write documentation for an item that is not a function, struct, enum, or module.
 For example, you can use it to document a constant or a type alias.

 Rust documentation should always start with a simple description/summary of what the item does.
 It should be concise and to the point.
 The first sentence should be a summary of the item, and the rest of the comment can provide additional information, such as examples or usage instructions.
-They can inclue headers, lists, and code blocks, just like doc comments.
+They can include headers, lists, and code blocks, just like doc comments.

 One thing to note is about **intradoc links**.
 They are used to link to other items in your code.
 They are written using the `[` and `]` syntax.
 But they must be in the scope.
 But if it is not in scope, then you can use the absolute path.